agorf/feed2email/README.md

 $ feed2email
 ~~~

-When run for the first time, feed2email enters "dry run" mode and exits almost
-immediately.
-During dry run mode:
+When running feed2email for the first time or after adding a new feed:

-* No feeds are fetched and, thus, no email is sent (existing feed entries are
+* All feed entries are considered to be old, so no email is sent
-  considered already seen)
-* `~/.feed2email/history.yml` is created containing processed (seen) entries per
+* `~/.feed2email/history-<digest>.yml` is created for each feed containing these
-  feed
+  (old) entries, where `<digest>` is the MD5 hex digest of the feed URL

+**Warning:** Versions prior to 0.6.0 used a single history file for all feeds.
+Before using version 0.6.0 for the first time, please make sure you run the
+provided migration script: `$ feed2email-migrate-history` If you don't,
+feed2email will think it's run for the first time and will treat all entries as
+old (thus no email will be sent and you may miss some entries).

-If you want to receive existing entries from a specific feed, you can manually
+If you want to receive existing entries from a newly added feed, you can
-delete them from `history.yml`.
+manually delete them from its history.
 Next time feed2email runs, they will be
-processed (sent as email).
+treated as new and processed (sent as email).

 You can use [cron][] to run feed2email automatically e.g. once every hour.